Supltz/FairFER/README.md

-This is just a preview version -- instructions to run to code will be released soon.
+#This is just a preview version.
+Instructions on how to run the code will be released soon.